SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

 1. Introduction.

     This task is an awareness exercise but should be covered as part of OCI's foundation services.
 As with other foundational OCI services storage is big topic and you are encouraged to explore this topic beyond this course.
 Here are the different types of storage and their durability, capacity, unit size, and use case.
-Note the following storage types.

     ![](./images/027.png " ")